✓ Updated May 2026

 Frequently Asked Questions

-When is the absolute best time to visit Pisa to avoid the biggest crowds, especially around the Leaning Tower?
+When is the absolute best time to visit Pisa to avoid the biggest crowds but still enjoy good weather?

-Beyond the iconic tower, what's a must-see in Pisa that most tourists miss?
+Besides the Leaning Tower, what's one must-see that most tourists miss?

-Is it worth climbing the Leaning Tower, or is it just a gimmick?
+Is it worth climbing the Leaning Tower, or is it just a photo op?

-What's the best way to get around Pisa, and is it walkable?
+What's the best way to get around Pisa, and should I rent a car?

 Are there any local food specialties I should seek out in Pisa?